-1. Obtain an anterior-posterior (A-P) fluoroscopic image by aligning the L5-S1 vertebral end plates.
-The S1, S2 and S3 posterior sacral foramina should be identifiable.
-If not, the image can be rotated 10-15 degrees in the ipsilateral direction, or as required, in order to better visualize the posterior sacral foramina.
+1. Obtain an anterior-posterior (A-P) fluoroscopic image by aligning the vertebral end plates at the level to be treated.
+The transverse process should be identifiable.
+If not, the image can be rotated in the contralateral oblique direction until the transverse process becomes more visible as it separates from the rib (Pinocchio View).